 Hello, the recording fee for recording a Quit Claim Deed is $30 payable to the Register of Deeds in the County where the property is located.
 If this is a sale from the children to the parent, then a transfer tax by the State of Wisconsin will be assessed on the value of the real estate...Read more »

 I've had this policy for about the past 12 years.
 There is a short term policy which is in effect currently.
 I'm asking for my brother who is currently in a nursing come and may not be able to return to his apartment where he lives by himself more than 500 mile from me.
-He is 67 and has social...
+He is 67 and...
 Read more »

 It is likely that the long term care insurance policy covers an assisted living facility, because assisted living facilities generally cost less than nursing homes.
 However, you should check the details of your policy to be sure.
 Each long term care insurance policy can be different and will be...Read more »

 In her will it states how much I paid towards the HP/escrow(x) throughout the years.
-It also states If any remaining mortgages & property expenses due (Y)and owing on my residences exceed the amount of kelly's purchase price after the credit is given. then her purchase price shall be increased in...
+It also states If any remaining mortgages & property expenses due (Y)and owing on my residences exceed the amount of kelly's purchase price after the credit is given. then her purchase price shall be...
 Read more »

 If I understand correctly you have a land contract where you are BUYING your mother's house for x dollars, but there is a mortgage against it in your mother's name for y dollars.
 The question is not whether X plus Y > value of the house.
-It is whether or not...Read more »
+It is...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.